 The management of the authority's cash flows, its borrowings and its investments, the management of the associated risks, and the pursuit of the optimum performance or return consistent with those risks.
 It includes the setting of and monitoring compliance with the Prudential Indicators.

 Treasury Management Policy Statement

-A statement approved by the Full Council from time to time setting out the parameters within which treasury activities are to be managed.
+A statement approved by the Full Council setting out the parameters within which treasury activities are to be managed.

 Treasury Management Strategy